ChampQE/dapper_nbatopshot/README.md

 The steps below will take you all the way through Cypress installationa nd being able to run these 4 tests.

 It is assumed you have nothing installed except for node + git.
-And make sure yu have created a dapper acccount onn www.nbatopshot.com

 1. Install Cypress